Air Conditioning Refrigeration

 Comfort Cooling Systems

 Applies the theory and principles of refrigeration to comfort cooling and explains the use of electric heat pumps in residential and light commercial applications.
 Describes the regulations and procedures that apply to refrigerant recovery, recycling, and reclaiming and offers hands-on laboratory work in recovery and troubleshooting.
-NOTE: Courses offered every fall and spring semester.
+NOTE: Course offered every fall, spring and may be offered during additional sessions.

 Prerequisites: AIRC 115 and ELEI 101